WellthCare

 • Medigap (supplement) or Medicare Advantage (Part C) as your wraparound choice

-The most expensive mistakes tend to involve Part B and Part D, because timing rules and late-enrollment penalties can follow you for life.
-That’s why “just wait and see” can be a risky strategy unless you’re sure you qualify for the right enrollment window later.
+The most expensive mistakes involve Part B and Part D, because timing rules and late-enrollment penalties can follow you for life.
+“Just wait and see” is a risky strategy unless you’re sure you qualify for the right enrollment window later.

 The hidden lever: who pays first

-Here’s what most guides don’t explain well: Medicare enrollment isn’t only about getting coverage-it’s about payer order.
-In other words, which plan is supposed to pay claims first: Medicare or your employer plan.
+Here’s something most guides don’t explain well: Medicare enrollment isn’t just about getting coverage—it’s about payer order.
+Which plan is supposed to pay claims first: Medicare or your employer plan?

 Why it matters: if the system expects Medicare to be primary and you didn’t enroll, your employer plan may process claims as secondary to coverage you never turned on.
 That’s when people get hit with confusing balances, denials, and hours of follow-up.